Adam-S-Amir/Odyssey-Outfits/README.md

 - [ ] ADA stuffs (:root must be dynamic)
+  - [ ] Must be able to select between normal and black and white

 - [ ] Site needs to look good on phones, tablets, and computers
   - [x] Detects User-agent
     - [x] Navbar is dynamic
-    - [ ] Font-size changes
+    - [x] Font-size changes

-- [ ] Toast notification to ask to allow cookies on site load
+- [x] Toast notification to ask to allow cookies on site load

 - [ ] Language localizations
   - [x] Test page works